Sage-Bionetworks/agora-data-tools/CONTRIBUTING.md

 #### Nested Columns

 If the transform includes nested columns (example: `druggability` column in `gene_info` tranform), please follow these four steps:
-1. Add the nested column name to the `gx_nested_columns` flag for the specific transform.
+1. In the config file, add the nested column name to the `gx_nested_columns` flag for the specific transform.
 This will convert the column values to a JSON parsable string.
 ```
 gx_nested_columns:
    - <nested_column_name>